JosephBerm/Advanced-React-Concepts/src/md/AdvancedTopics.md

 });
 ```

 In the return statement of the functional component, return an unordered list of all the users retrieved from the api.
-Now go to [App.jsx][4] and it there so you can see the results.
+Now go to [App.jsx][4] and place it there so you can see the results.

 # Context